jhusain/es6generatorproposal/README.md

 ES6 Generator Proposal
 ==============================

 Today the generator proposal in ES6 is flawed in several important ways.
 The result is that generators, as specified today, can not be effectively used for stream processing.

-We aim to convince you of the following:
+For more details, see the slides presented to the committee

+I contend that...

-* Stream processing is an important use case for generators to support.
+* Stream processing is a vitally important use case for generators to support.
 * Stream processing via generators is broken in ES6.
-* __The problem can be easily fixed__ with very few changes to the current specification.
+* The problem can be easily fixed with very few changes to the current specification.
-* These fixes will create a platform on which we can build support for async stream processing in ES7.

-If we agree that ES6 must be an effective stream programming language, we must first define success.
-The reason we are where we are today, is that success has been incorrectly defined as...

-_An Iterator API that is easy to use._

-__We contend this is entirely the wrong goal.__ In this proposal we argue for a much more ambitious definiton of success:

-_For the vast majority of use cases, developers should not need to use an Iterator._ In fact, if ES6 is designed correctly, most developers will never know the Iterator type exists.

-This goal, ambitious though it may seem, has already been achieved by a popular, widely-used programming language: C#.
-In fact, this proposal contains absolutely _no new ideas_.
-It can be summed up in a sentence: __when it comes to stream processing, ES6 should borrow from C#, not Python.__
+* We can _not_ fix these issues retroactively in ES7.

-1. Comprehensions are not future proof.
-They will not be able to be used to compose either the parallel array or the asynchronous generator objects slated for introduction in ES7. http://smallcultfollowing.com/babysteps/blog/2014/04/24/parallel-pipelines-for-js/
+* These fixes are vital to enable the addition of asynchronous generator functions in ES7.

-2. The generator comprehension syntax provides functionality not otherwise available through the standard library.
-3. The Iterable contract does not dependably create a new iterator object for each iteration.
-Due to this inconsistency, it is impossible to implement common stream operators over this contract (ex. retry).
-4. There is no way to short-circuit a generator.
-As a result, paging streams of data is prohibitively expensive.
+An effective stream programming language should have the following desirable features:

+* A comprehension syntax that can be used to compose any stream, synchronous or asynchronous.
+* Collection types that cleanly abstract over sync and async IO, allowing comprehensions to be used to build stream processors.
+* A small but comprehensive library of stream operators so powerful, most developers never need to use an iterator directly.

-These issues can be resolved if we make the following changes to the ES6 specification.
+We can have all of these features (and more) if we make the following changes to the specification.

-Move the comprehension syntax to ES7
+Move comprehensions to ES7 and make them monadic
 ------------------------------------------------------

 The comprehension syntax's value proposition is that it *enables complex composition without the need to create deeply nested closures.* Many developers get confused when faced with code like this: